-If you’re a fan of the original, then the new game plays pretty much the same.
-Use fruit and other items to lure Pokemon into shot and capture them in their day to day routine.
+If loved playing the original, then the new game plays pretty much the same.
+Use delicious fruit and other items to lure Pokemon into shot and capture them in their day to day routine.

 Get points for snapping interesting expressions, and make sure to travel through both the daytime and at night to snap those nocturnal Pokemon too!

 Each course feels like a ghost train in the sense that you continually travel one way.
 You’ll have to play each level a fair few times to get the top scores, meaning that it’s certainly great value for money when it comes to replayability!

 Listen, if you’re looking for a game that feels like an Army beasting, then this could be it!

 Save the world from Titan attacks amongst endless destruction.
 Sounds good, right?

 Do you love the battle for Zion in the Matrix or the best Godzilla games?
 If the answer is yes (as it should be) then you’ll enjoy blasting these insane enemies into the ground.

 Beat back ginormous titans as you race against the clock to save the human race.
 It’s not like you’re their only hope or anything…

 I’m a huge fan of post-apocalyptic games with war-torn vibes, and Attack on Titan is one of those epic tales that had me hooked within minutes.
 The graphics aren’t exactly what I’d call breathtaking, but the gameplay certainly is!